musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 {% endhighlight %}

 - ### Selecting the Algorithm
-For GloboJava's demand forecasting, we will select the Random Forest Regressor due to its ability to handle non-linear relationships, mixed data types (categorical and numerical), and robustness to outliers.
+For GloboJava's demand forecasting, we use the Random Forest Regressor due to its ability to handle non-linear relationships, mixed data types (categorical and numerical), and robustness to outliers.
 It also provides feature importance, helping identify key drivers of sales like promotions and weather.
 While time-series models like ARIMA or Prophet are common for forecasting, Random Forest is better suited here as it incorporates both temporal and contextual features effectively.
 Alternatives like XGBoost or LSTM could be explored for further optimization if needed.

 ### Putting it all together
 With a clear understanding of the problem, data, and tools, we are now ready to implement our solution.
 In the next sections, we'll set up the infrastructure, including networking, compute, and storage.
 Once the infrastructure is in place, we will create the end-to-end pipeline and integrate automation to ensure seamless data ingestion, preprocessing, model training, and deployment.